Members of the Forum at Lambeth Palace

 Delving into our history more recently, we also want to acknowledge our connection to 'Faith & Society':

 ‘Faith & Society’ was a small group of Christians and Muslims who arranged a unique series of themed get-togethers to engage with key issues between the two groups.
-This process followed publication and launch of a book called Faith and Power: Christianity and Islam in Secular Britain (still available) by Bishop Lesslie Newbigin, Yale Professor Lamin Sanneh and journalist Jenny Taylor in 1998.
+This process followed publication and launch of a book called Faith and Power: Christianity and Islam in 'Secular' Britain (still available) by Bishop Lesslie Newbigin, Yale Professor Lamin Sanneh and journalist Jenny Taylor in 1998.
 The book was announced at a conference of the same name – the first ever to bring these two groups together in UK - at the London Institute of Contemporary Christianity, with speakers including Professor Tariq Modood, and Dr Philip Lewis.
 Some of those involved in the planning of this event and subsequent discussion groups (which included a conference at the Islamic Foundation in Leicester) were later chosen, due to their expertise, as members of the planning team of the Archbishop’s Initiative in Christian-Muslim Relations.
 The loose Faith & Society network, in advance of a number of later Christian-Muslim and inter faith organizations, was a prototype of the Christian Muslim Forum, being based on relationships of trust and focusing on key issues.
-Julian Bond, currently Director of the Christian Muslim Forum and previously seconded to the Archbishop’s Initiative, organized the final Faith & Society event at the London Central Mosque in 2003.
-The remaining funds from Faith & Society were transferred, with the agreement of the account-holder, to the Christian Muslim Forum in March 2006. [updated April 2013]
+Julian Bond, Director of the Christian Muslim Forum (2006-2014) and previously seconded to the Archbishop’s Initiative, organized the final Faith & Society event at the London Central Mosque in 2003.
+The remaining funds from Faith & Society were transferred, with the agreement of the account-holder, to the Christian Muslim Forum in March 2006. [updated February 2015]

 What we aim to do

 - To weave a web of open, honest and committed personal relationships between leading Christians and Muslims;